alylab/artmusePatient/README.md

 # artmusePatient
-code, data, &amp; stimuli for Ruiz, Meager, Agarwal, &amp; Aly (2019) Welcome to artmusePatient!
-Thanks for checking out the code.
+code, data, &amp; stimuli for Ruiz, Meager, Agarwal, &amp; Aly (2019)

+Welcome to artmusePatient!
+Thanks for checking out the code for the following paper: https://www.biorxiv.org/content/10.1101/765222v1

 The task files ‘artmusePatient.m’ and ‘artmusePatient_practice.m’ need to be in the same folder as the ‘stimuli’ and ‘practiceStimuli’ folders.
 Both scripts will require you to enter a subject number as well as subject initials.
 These files will output ‘.mat’ and ‘.txt’ result files as well as print the behavioral results into the command window.